diversen/domain/README.md

     ./coscli.sh domain --up

-Like this as a cron line:
+Like this as a cron line (every hour in the 30th minute):

-    /home/dennis/www/mysite.com/coscli.sh domain --up
+    30 * * * * php /home/dennis/www/example.com/coscli.sh domain --up